Add custom page headers to a workbook

 To start, enable a page header for the workbook:

-2. Open the Layout settings.
+2. Open the Workbook navigation section.

-3. Check the box next to Page header.
+3. Select box next to Page header.

 The manage page headers dropdown shows the three pages listed for the header.